amaurigmartins/LineCableLab/README.md

 The columns under the header 'OHL cross section & conductor data' are described as follows:

 - 1 column -- **PhaseNum**: number of phase (set to 0 for Kron reduction, map to the same phase for bundled conductors).
-- 2 column -- **Horiz**: x position of each conductor in meters.
+- 2 column -- **Horiz**: y position of each conductor in meters.
-- 3 column -- **Vert**: y position of each conductor in meters.
+- 3 column -- **Vert**: z position of each conductor in meters.
-- 4 column -- **IntRadius**: internal radii of each conductor in meters.
+- 4 column -- **IntRadius**: internal radius of each conductor in meters.
-- 5 column -- **ExtRadius**: external radii of each conductor in meters.
+- 5 column -- **ExtRadius**: external radius of each conductor in meters.
 - 6 column -- **CondResist**: resistivity of the conductor in ohms-meter.
 - 7 column -- **CondPerm**: relative permeability of the conductor in pu.
-- 8 column -- **InsulRadius**: external radii of insulation in meters.
+- 8 column -- **InsulRadius**: external radius of insulation in meters.
 Set to NaN if bare conductor.
 - 9 column -- **InsulPerm**: relative permeability of insulation in pu.
 Set to NaN if bare conductor.
 - 10 column -- **InsulPermit**: relative permittivity of insulation in pu.
 Set to NaN if bare conductor.